openvinotoolkit/training_extensions/docs/source/tutorials/base/how_to_train/detection.rst

 4. ``Optional`` Additionally, we can tune evaluation parameters such as confidence threshold via the command line.
 Read more about template-specific parameters for validation in quick start [#TODO link].

-For example, if there are too many False-Positive predictions (there we have a prediction, but don't have annotated object for it) can suppress its number by increasing the confidence threshold as it is shown below.
+For example, if there are too many False-Positive predictions (there we have a prediction, but don't have annotated object for it), we can suppress its number by increasing the confidence threshold as it is shown below.

 Please note, by default, the optimal confidence threshold is detected based on validation results to maximize the final F1 metric.
 To set a custom confidence threshold, please disable ``result_based_confidence_threshold`` option.

 .. code-block::

-  (detection) ...$ otx eval otx/algorithms/detection/configs/detection/mobilenetv2_atss/template.yaml
+  (detection) ...$ otx eval otx/algorithms/detection/configs/detection/mobilenetv2_atss/template.yaml \
-                            --data data.yaml
+                            --data data.yaml \
-                            --load-weights outputs/weights.pth
+                            --load-weights outputs/weights.pth \
-                            params
+                            params \
-                            --postprocessing.confidence_threshold 0.5
+                            --postprocessing.confidence_threshold 0.5 \
                             --postprocessing.result_based_confidence_threshold false

   ...